zhangster12/Obsidian-BJJ-Notes/Guard Passes/Circle Pass.md

 # Overview
-The Circle Pass is a pass in which the passer circles around the guard player’s legs.
+The <u>Circle Pass</u> is a pass in which the passer circles around the guard player’s legs.
 [Link](https://www.youtube.com/watch?v=VnieVr0cVnY)
 # Setup
 In the standing vs. supine case, the passer begins by controlling the ankles, then laterally moves to control the knee and hip in the [J-point](obsidian://open?vault=Obsidian-BJJ-Notes&file=Positions%2FJ-point).
 # Keys
-At the beginning when the passer is controlling the ankles:
+At the beginning, when the passer is controlling the ankles:
 - Being on the toes.
 - Turning the knees in.
 - Locking out the arms and bringing the guard player’s ankles to their thighs.
-At the [Nick and Danny Seminar](obsidian://open?vault=Obsidian-BJJ-Notes&file=Seminars%2FNick%20and%20Danny's%20Seminar%20(4-30%20-%205-3-2024)), they taught T. rex arms, so keeping the elbows tight to the body and using the forearms.
+	- At the [Nick and Danny Seminar](obsidian://open?vault=Obsidian-BJJ-Notes&file=Seminars%2FNick%20and%20Danny's%20Seminar%20(4-30%20-%205-3-2024)), they taught T. rex arms, so keeping the elbows tight to the body and using the forearms.

 When moving laterally, the passer should be on the toes unless they’re dropping down into [Half Guard](obsidian://open?vault=Obsidian-BJJ-Notes&file=Guards%2FHalf%20Guard), and they shouldn’t be within arms length of the guard player.
 # Transitioning